The Man from Yesterday (1949 film)

 The Man from Yesterday is a 1949 British second feature ('B') thriller film directed by Oswald Mitchell and starring John Stuart, Henry Oscar and Marie Burke.
 It was written by John Gilling and made at Southall Studios.

 Plot

-Julius Rickman returns from India to visit his old friend Gerald Amersley.
+Julius Rickman returns from India to visit his old friend, Gerald Amersley.
 Before long Rickman comes to dominate the household and appears to harbour a grudge against them.
-Cedric Fox, Gerald's sister Doris's fiancé, has been murdered, and Doris asks Rickman to use his alleged spiritualist gifts to contact Cedric via a séance.
+Aunt Doris's former fiancé Cedric Fox's death, twenty-five years earlier had been ruled an accident, but Rickman intimates to her that Fox was murdered by Gerald, her brother, who greatly disliked him.
+Doris asks Rickman to use his alleged spiritualist gifts to contact Cedric via a séance.
 Soon afterwards, Doris is found dead.
 When Rickman accuses Gerald of murdering Doris as well as Cedric, Gerald throws him from a window and kills him.
 Gerald is tried for Rickman's murder, but there is a twist to the story.